Archive for category Strategy

 Damien Newman used the design squiggle to illustrate the Design Thinking approach to solving problems.

-It's a really neat way of communicating the basic premise behind design thinking, and I like it a lot.
+It’s a really neat way of communicating the basic premise behind design thinking, and I like it a lot.
 Applied to business model innovation it shows the initial chaos and movement that surrounds any new business model as the founders get to grips with their concept.
+But what happens if we apply the squiggle to customer development?

 Formulas, Goals, and the Battlefield